History and Founder

 “Wow!
 What’s up with that place?” were my first words when I saw the Holiday Court Motel.
 Drug deals, prostitutes, heavy addictions; this place was a nightmare; a nightmare that I could identify all too well with.
 At a young age, I fell into drugs and the party lifestyle only to end up on the streets of Victoria, eating in soup kitchens and living terribly.
 I tried to take my life but was unsuccessful.
 I could not live like this anymore!

-A few weeks later, I was drunk and feeling completely hopeless and unable to cope, I fell on my knees and cried out, “Please God!”.
+A few weeks later, I was drunk and feeling completely hopeless and unable to cope, I fell to my knees and cried out, “Please God!”.
 All of a sudden I was filled from my head to my toes with such a strong presence of healing love.
 I fell asleep and when I woke up later that day I was a changed man.

 The first words out of my mouth were, “Wow.
 Jesus is Lord!”.
 I’ve been clean since that day, November 17, 1987.
 I want everyone to experience that life-changing love that saved my life and I realize that sometimes it starts with something as simple as giving someone a sandwich.
 This is why I do what I do.